Reflections on BSDEs: A comparison principle for BSDEs

 for some $\widetilde N \in \cM_\text{\rm loc}$.
 Since $\langle M \rangle$ is non-decreasing, we have that $\cE(\langle M \rangle) \leq \mathrm{e}^{\langle M \rangle}$.
 In particular, the local martingale satisfies $\cE(\widetilde N) \geq 0$ and is thus a supermartingale.
 Since $\langle M \rangle$ is bounded, say by $a \in (0,\infty)$, we can write $|\cE(M)|^2 \leq \cE(\widetilde N) \mathrm{e}^a$.
 Let $(\tau_n)_{n \in \N}$ be a localising sequence such that each stopped process $\cE(M)_{\cdot \land \tau_\smalltext{n}}$ is a uniformly integrable martingale, and fix $t \in (0,\infty)$.
 We find

 Here the first inequality follows from Doob's $\L^2$-inequality, and the third inequality follows from the optional stopping theorem (see \cite[Theorem 3.2.7]{weizsaecker1990stochastic}) together with the fact that $\cE(\widetilde N)$ is a supermartingale.
-By applying Fatou's lemma twice, we deduce that $\E\big[\sup_{s \in [0,\infty)} |\cE(M)_s|^2\big] \leq 4 \mathrm{e}^a.$ In particular, the stochastic exponential $\cE(M)$ is a uniformly integrable martingale and is in $\cH^2$. \end{proof}
+By applying Fatou's lemma twice, we deduce that $\E\big[\sup_{s \in [0,\infty)} |\cE(M)_s|^2\big] \leq 4 \mathrm{e}^a.$ In particular, the stochastic exponential $\cE(M)$ is a uniformly integrable martingale and is in $\cH^2$.
+This completes the proof. \end{proof}

 \begin{proof}[Proof of \Cref{prop::comparison}] First, let us write

 and